anthonymobile/njbuswatcher_2020/README.md

 ## Buswatcher

+Most of this is now on the back burner except as needed to continue feeding the bus_report_Card project.
-Some notebooks have been added as examples.
+Also, some notebooks have been added as examples.

 ### Usage
 It's worth checking to make sure your pipeline is working before trying to automate the data collection.
 Otherwise you are asking for a lot of nasty emails from your cron daemon.